halbs13/Dynamics-NAV-Payroll/au-payroll-report-superannuation.md

 |Fund Total	|(7)	|This will be the Fund Total Amount.|

-# 5.2.6	Superannuation Product List Report
+### Superannuation Product List Report

 The Superannuation Product List Report will provide information on the Superannuation Products.

 To access the Superannuation Product List Report,

-Departments/Payroll/EOM Processing/Superannuation Processing/Superannuation Report
+*Departments/Payroll/EOM Processing/Superannuation Processing/Superannuation Report*

 |Field	|Comments|
 |---|---|